azurenoops/terraform-azurerm-overlays-policy/README.md

 </p>
 <!-- markdownlint-enable MD033 -->

-This Overlay terraform module can create a Azure Policy to be used in a [SCCA compliant Mission Enclave](https://registry.terraform.io/modules/azurenoops/overlays-hubspoke/azurerm/latest).
+This Overlay terraform module simplifies the creation of custom and built-in Azure Policies to be used in a [SCCA compliant Mission Enclave](https://registry.terraform.io/modules/azurenoops/overlays-hubspoke/azurerm/latest).

 ## SCCA Compliance